loudercake/cluennector/README.md

 Live demo at: https://cluennector.herokuapp.com/

-This game was developed having in mind the march's 2022 godot game jam with the theme "connect".
+This game was developed having in mind the march's 2022 godot game jam with the theme "combine".

 ## Detective